 - Offer national coverage so beneficiaries can use benefits anywhere in the U.S.

-- Offer foreign travel coverage for emergency services (for most plans).
+- Offer limited foreign travel coverage for emergency services (for most plans).

 What Medicare supplement plans cover

 The federal government has 10 different Medicare supplement plans, named with letters from “A” to “N.” (These letters have no relationship to the Medicare Part A, B, C and D designations.)
 The different types vary in which gaps in coverage they fill.